tsakailab/spmlib/README.rst

 Installation
 ------------

-To install the development version from `GitHub <https://github.com/tsakailab/spmlib>`_ do
+To install the latest version from `GitHub <https://github.com/tsakailab/spmlib>`_ do

 ::